 I’ve had a divorced woman comment recently that “the hardest part is seeing you are being controlled” and I would argue that’s also the case for subtle abuse.

-Any abusive behaviour is a pattern which is used to control the behaviour of a man’s partner.
+Any abusive behaviour is a pattern that is used to control the behaviour of a man’s partner.
 (2)

 Chances are this means he’ll be manipulative.

 He’ll try to get you to do what he wants when he wants, but also by using physical behaviour, such as hitting or pushing.

 He may try to manipulate your behaviour by getting angry with you, being disrespectful or making fun of your ideas and opinions.

 Putting you down empowers him and disempowers you.

 Also, men who are abusive will often have mood swings.

 You won’t know or be able to predict when he will be in a good mood or a bad mood.

 Your day typically ends up revolving around whether he’s going to be angry or calm.